deepjyoti30/WinTerm/README.md

 7. mkdir
 8. clear
 9. mv
+10. locate

 ## License

 This project is licensed under the Apache License Version 2.0 - see the [LICENSE.md](LICENSE) for details.

+### NOTE

+Some syntax may not be exactly same to Linux.
+Please use man [COMMAND] to see the syntax.